 “I want my new Yorkie puppy to be able to travel with me everywhere I go, but, when I put her in her new bag, she barked the whole time we were out.
 How can I get her to love her bag?”

 This is a classic example of “All dogs love their travel bags – unless they don’t”.
-Here’s my tried and true T.R.I.P. method for training dogs how to happily travel in their bag:
+Here’s my tried and true “T.R.I.P.” method for training dogs how to happily travel in their bag:

-Give a consistent command, such as “Get in your bag!”, or “Hop In!” whenever placing a dog inside.
+Give a consistent command, such as “Get in your bag!” or “Hop In!” whenever placing a dog inside.
 Eventually, your dog will happily jump into the bag whenever she hears the command.
 In the case of a dog who jumps in the bag but keeps their head poking out, gently press on their head and tell them “Head Down” as you zipper it closed.
+Be careful!
 Catching your dog’s fur in the zipper can set your training back.

 Interior decorating – mats, blankets, etc. – should reflect the climate.
 No matter how much you love the idea of a faux mink blanket, your dog will be miserable with that in her bag while she’s being carried around South Beach in August!
 Dogs overheat quickly, and can die from heatstroke, so be extra alert to high temperatures in warm climates and especially during the summer.
 As a reminder, bags should be securely belted into your vehicle (back seat, away from the airbags), so that they don’t become projectiles in the event of an accident.

 With some training and pre-planning, at the very least, your dog should at least be comfortable enough to tolerate the trip quietly, and hopefully, happily.